nengo/nengo-1.4/simulator-ui/docs/tutorial2.rst

    :align: center

-* Add a termination on the first neural ensemble and create a projection from the new input to that ensemble.
+* Add a termination on the first neural ensemble (as before) and create a projection (as before) from the new input to that ensemble.

 .. image:: images/p2-10.png